QuickMMCTest - Quick Multiple Monte Carlo Testing: Introduction

 The naive approach does not take into account that hypotheses whose p-values clearly lie in the rejection or non-rejection area of the multiple testing procedure should be allocated less samples than hypotheses whose p-values are closer to the testing threshold and whose decision is thus more difficult to compute.
 This leaves considerable scope to improve upon the accuracy of the naive method.

 We introduce a sampling algorithm based on Thompson Sampling \citep{Thompson1933} to compute decisions on multiple hypotheses.
 Our approach, called \texttt{QuickMMCTest}, uses a Beta-binomial model on each p-value to adaptively decide which hypotheses need to receive more and which need less samples to obtain fairly clear decisions (rejections and non-rejections) on all tests.
 It avoids computing discrete p-value estimates at any stage, thus circumventing imprecisions observed in methods using such discrete estimates.
-The algorithm works with a variety of commonly used multiple testing procedures at both constant testing thresholds as well as variable testing thresholds, that is thresholds which are functionals of the unknown p-values underlying the tests.
+The algorithm works with a variety of commonly used multiple testing procedures at both constant testing thresholds as well as variable testing thresholds, that is thresholds which are functions of the unknown p-values underlying the tests.

 The article is organised as follows.
-Section \ref{section_thompson} introduces the set-up we consider and presents \texttt{QuickMMCTest}.
+Section \ref{section_thompson} starts by introducing the set-up and presents \texttt{QuickMMCTest}.
 In Section \ref{section_example} we discuss a real-data application using gene expression data.
 We show that rejections computed with existing methods can lead to high uncertainty concerning the significance of individual hypotheses.